b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement an 'add suggestion' button to each post that does not belong to the user connected (in session)
+- DONE Implement an 'add suggestion' button to each post that does not belong to the user connected (in session)
-- Implement modal window to write the suggestion (form with two text inputs: title (reason of the suggestion) and content (description of the suggestion))
+- DONE Implement modal window to write the suggestion (form with two text inputs: title (reason of the suggestion) and content (description of the suggestion))
-- Implement generateSuggestion logic to save suggestion in database
+- DONE Implement generateSuggestion logic to save suggestion in database
-- Add call to refresh posts list with the new suggestions
+- DONE Add call to refresh posts list with the new suggestions

 #### Delete suggestion and refresh list